 We always welcome new members to our club

-Parents of swimmers wishing to join one of our training squads should contact the club’s Head Coach, Samir Ahmed.
-Parents of swimmers wishing to join our very successful swimming lessons programme should contact the club’s Head of Teaching, Kim Armston, and the club’s Head of Swimming, Samir Ahmed.
+Parents of swimmers wishing to join one of our training squads should contact the club’s Head Coach, Paul Davison.
+Parents of swimmers wishing to join our very successful swimming lessons programme should contact the club’s Head of Teaching, Gill Ferdowsian or the club’s Head of Swimming, Paul Davison.

 We will make arrangements for you to come along to the club for an informal chat and assessment – giving you a specific time and place for you to attend.
 This normally takes place at the same time as one of our club training sessions.

 It is customary for the club to assess all new swimmers, regardless of whether they are experienced or novices.
 By speaking to a swimmer and seeing them swim, our coach can assess their abilities and identify which of our training squads* would be most suitable for them.
 The assessment meeting is also a good opportunity for the swimmer to ask any questions about our training programme and methods.